Anmol007/Anmol007.github.io/_posts/2018-09-01-Career-Kickstart.md

 #### December 2017 - January 2018
 > Stop complaining.
 Stop making excuses.
-Nobody is listening.
+Nobody is listening. -*Gary Vaynerchuk*
->
->-Gary Vaynerchuk

-I went to India for the Christmas holidays and to try my luck for the first week of campus placements at my University which going to start for January onwards.
-Why the first week?
-Because during the second week I had to leave for Germany for my Masters thesis project.
-I wasn't able to secure an offer in the on-campus placements.
-I won't give any lame reasons that I only had 1-week time to sit for the placements and that I wasn't prepared because of the previous semesters' thesis abroad, blah, blah, blah.
+I went to India for the Christmas holidays as well as to try my luck for the first week of campus placements at my University.
+Unfortunately, I wasn't able to secure an offer in the first week of the on-campus placements.
+I won't give any lame reasons that I only had 1-week time to sit for the placements and that I wasn't prepared because of the previous semesters' thesis abroad.
 Plain and simple: I didn't make it.
-But yeah, I did come back from Pilani to my home a week earlier to relax and cool down before my departure to Germany.
-That was a bold and an unconventional decision.
-I accepted my failure to build something on it in near future.
+I came back to my home from the University a week earlier to relax and cool down before my departure to Germany.
+That was a bold and an unconventional decision of not sitting in the placements further.
+I accepted my micro-failure to build something on it in near future.

 ---
 #### January 2018 - March 2018